Citation, DOI and article data

 Overall pulmonary toxicity occurs in 5-10% of treated patients 4-6.

-Patients typically present with exertional dyspnoea as the dominant symptom.
-Low-grade fever, anorexia, muscle weakness have also been reported 2.
+Patients typically present with exertional dyspnea as the dominant symptom.
+Low grade fever, anorexia and muscle weakness have also been reported 2.
 In approximately a third of patients, the presentation may mimic pulmonary infection 6.

 Respiratory function tests are usually abnormal with a restrictive pattern on spirometry and decreased gas transfer 2,6.
 Hypoxemia is almost always present 6.

 In some cases, tissue diagnosis is required to establish the diagnosis, although usually, the combination of appropriate clinical history and radiographic features suffice to guide therapy.